thoughtspot/thoughtspot.github.io/_appliance/hardware/smc-cluster-install.md

 ---
 Install the cluster using the release tarball.
 Installation takes approximately one hour.
 Make sure you can connect to ThoughtSpot remotely.
 If you can, you can run the installer on your local computer.

+Refer to your welcome letter from ThoughtSpot to find the link to download the release tarball.
 If you have not received a link to download the release tarball, open a support ticket at [ThoughtSpot Support](https://support.thoughtspot.com) to access the release tarball.

 {: id="run-installer"}
 ## Step 1.
 Run the Installer